When it comes to smoothies – are you a chugger? Or, a sipper?

 these are soooo amazing!!!
 I've made these a few times now and can't rave enough.
 The only downfall is that they do take a while to cook through, which is hard most mornings in a rush.
 These are diabetic friendly and even my toddler loves these.
 I sometimes add cinnamon, vanilla extract, &/or cacao powder.
 I also use oatmeal flour instead of brown rice flour.
 Just delicious.
 Thank you for sharing

-Kaybee - thanks so much for stopping by to let me know you and your toddler enjoy these!
+Kaybee – thanks so much for stopping by to let me know you and your toddler enjoy these!
 Yes, they do take a bit of time to cook.
 I love your add ins, BTW.
-I'm trying to work on a similar recipe that will be quicker to cook - stay tuned :) Thanks again and I hope you have a wonderful rest of the week.
+I’m trying to work on a similar recipe that will be quicker to cook – stay tuned ๐

 I like the idea of it.
 But I can't give a five-star review for this recipe.
 The consistency of the mixture was not balanced correctly for me when I cooked it.